giffordlabcvr/RABV-GLUE/README.md

 - **Web user interface**: The [RABV-GLUE-WEB](https://github.com/giffordlabcvr/RABV-GLUE-WEB) extension project defines a web user interface that supports online browsing of the RABV-GLUE sequence database, and provides web access to an in-built sequence analysis tool (provides genotyping, analysis and visualisation of submitted FASTA sequences).

 - **Exploratory and operational**: The GLUE framework allows sequence-based resources to be used for exploratory work in a research setting, as well as operational work in a public or animal health setting.

+### Extension Layers

+This **RABV-GLUE** base project can be extended with additional layers, openly available via GitHub, including:

+  - **[NCBI-RABV-GLUE](https://github.com/giffordlabcvr/NCBI-RABV-GLUE)**: extends RABV-GLUE through the incorporation of all RABV sequence data published in NCBI GenBank.
+  - **[RABV-GLUE-WEB](https://github.com/giffordlabcvr/RABV-GLUE-WEB)**: a web interface that can be used to create a RABV-GLUE web-server.

 ## Installation